kamalbuilds/nautilus-vault/README.md

 # Walrus Security Suite

-**Comprehensive Security & Privacy Protection for the Walrus Ecosystem**
+**Privacy & Security Framework for Walrus Ecosystem**

-A production-ready security and privacy suite built for the Walrus Haulout Hackathon, providing enterprise-grade protection with cutting-edge privacy-preserving technologies.
+A TypeScript-based security and privacy framework built for the Walrus Haulout Hackathon.
+This project demonstrates core security concepts and Walrus ecosystem integration with functional modules for encryption, privacy management, and blockchain governance.

+> **✅ Development Status**: Functional hackathon prototype with 100% module load success.
+Core security concepts implemented with TypeScript framework.
+Some advanced features are conceptual implementations suitable for hackathon demonstration.

 ## 🚀 Quick Start